Exploring the Fjords of Norway: A Journey Through Stunning Landscapes and Coastal Villages

 Norway in a Nutshell Tour

 Pressed for time but still want to see the highlights?
 The Norway in a Nutshell tour is a curated experience that takes you through the best of Norway’s fjords and mountains in just a day or two.
-Starting from Bergen or Oslo, you’ll navigate stunning railways, bus routes, and boat rides through the Sognefjord and other iconic spots.
+Starting from Bergen or Oslo, you’ll navigate striking railways, bus routes, and boat rides through the Sognefjord and other iconic spots.

 Note: Tickets for the Norway in a Nutshell tour start at 1,500 NOK, depending on the route and season.